31 years ago, Keystone lift accident left 2 dead, 49 injured (Summit Daily archive)

-Injured skiers littered the top of Keystone Mountain 25 years ago this week when the bull wheel on the Teller Lift fell off, sending shock waves down the lift and across the ski industry.
+Injured skiers littered the top of Keystone Mountain in December 1985 when the bull wheel on the Teller Lift fell off, sending shock waves down the lift and across the ski industry.

 “It looked like a war zone,” was how Douglas DeMark, who was 21 at the time, described it.
 “People were lying everywhere screaming and moaning.
 I just feel lucky to be alive.”

 DeMark had been on one of the chairs in the first 200 yards from the top where the impact was most severe.
 The chairs first dropped several feet before shooting upward in a slingshot motion, launching skiers high into the air.

 “I was thrown up into the air about 40 feet,” said DeMark, a waiter at Keystone at the time.
 “I looked down and saw the lift below me.
 As I was flipping through the air, I knew it was going to hurt when I hit the ground.”